TESS grew from a founding partnership of the Geneva Graduate Institute and UNEP

 Marie-Laure Salles, Director, Geneva Graduate Institute

-At UNEP, we are delighted to partner with the Geneva Graduate Institute to foster multilateral cooperation on the trade and trade policies needed to promote green economies and sustainable development and to phase out unsustainable trade, production, and consumption.
+The world faces triple environmental crises of climate, pollution and biodiversity loss.
+At UNEP, we are delighted to partner with the Graduate Institute to foster multilateral cooperation on the trade and trade policies needed to promote green economies and sustainable development and to phase out unsustainable trade, production and consumption.
 International agendas on sustainable trade must respond to developing country priorities and advance progress on the SDGs, and will require more interaction between trade and environment policy communities.
 Based in International Geneva but with a global outlook and advisory network, TESS is designed to respond to these priorities.

 TESS is financed through a combination of grants and in-kind contributions from government and philanthropic donors as well as contractual arrangements to support the implementation of joint projects.
 TESS is independent and does not advocate on behalf of any specific government or stakeholders.